wangzivector/apriltag_pose_estimation/README.md

       ```yaml
       camera_name: /camera/color/image_raw
       ```
-    > (Of course, you need to publish the image yourself in advance.
+    > (Of course, you need to publish the image yourself in advance(In ROS, use rospack like `cv_camera`, `usb_cam` are good).
 Otherwise (For those only have usb camera and use ROS), just plug the usb-cam and change the `camera_name` to `usb_cam`, like this: `camera_name: usb_cam`.
 It will work as the cmake version.
 And! it will help to publish tag-drawed images to topic `/apriltag/taged_image`, which you can view in Rviz).

-   - Modify the .yaml file directory in `apriltag_pose_rospipeline.cpp`, if needed, and re-catkin_make the package:
+   - Modify the following yaml file directory in `apriltag_pose_rospipeline.cpp`, if needed, and re-catkin_make the package:
       ```cpp
-      #define FILENAME "~/catkin_ws/src/apriltag_pose_estimation_ros/camera_parameter.yaml"
+      #define FILENAME "/home/smart/catkin_ws/src/apriltag_pose_estimation_ros/camera_parameter.yaml"
       ```

 3. Run the ros node: